nsankaran-usf/NEURO201/README.md

 [![Open All Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nsankaran-usf/NEURO201)

-Once you open the link, click on any file you have to work on
+Once you open the link, click on any file you have to work on<br>
 ![Alt text](/ReadME_pictures/Screenshot%202025-07-24%20032913.png)
 &#8595;

-File &#8594; Save a Copy in Drive
+File &#8594; Save a Copy in Drive<br>
 ![Alt text](/ReadME_pictures/Screenshot%202025-07-24%20033143.png)
 &#8595;

-It should then open a new colab notebook with the title "Copy of [file name]" and you can start working on your assignments!
+It should then open a new colab notebook with the title "Copy of [file name]" and you can start working on your assignments!<br>
 ![Alt text](/ReadME_pictures/Screenshot%202025-07-24%20033241.png)

 Questions?
 Get in touch.